-1. Comparison between the rewards of the elite and those of the rank and file members.
+Comparison between the rewards of the screen elite and those of the rank and file members.

-2. Comparison between male and female members of the same occupational elite.
+Comparison between male and female members of this occupational elite.

-3. Comparison among elites of various institutional spheres, such as the links between the film elite and the power elite.
+Comparison among elites of various institutional spheres, such as the links between the screen elite and the political one

 Most sociological studies have examined the social origins of elites in one domain (science, politics, business), but there have been few comparative studies of male and female members of various elites, which is one contribution of this series of articles.